 Routine, Awareness, and Self-Management

-Routine is essential.
-Without routine I would be all over the place.
+Without a routine, I would be all over the place.
 I would forget to take my very important inhalers.
 Other medication too, or the dreaded steroids if needed.
 Routine will have us doing things automatically.
 For instance: I swing my legs out of bed in the morning.
 The inhalers are beside me on the bedside cabinet ready to inhale my medication.
 If I need the bathroom first that is ok.
 I return and inhale then.
-Evening I go to my bedroom and get ready to shower.
+In the evening I go to my bedroom and get ready to shower.
 And inhale.
 At breakfast, or evening meal, I have tablets to take.
-Routine will become habit.
+Routine will become a habit.
 I am sure most of you have a system.
-But if you don't, time to gain that all important routine.
+But if you don't, time to gain that all-important routine.

-I do a lot of volunteer work within health management, and recently was invited to, and attended a self management seminar at the University of Wales in Cardiff.
-Self management in Wales, UK, is now recognised as one of the best ways to both improve the health of those with Chronic illness, and to save lives.
-Wales as in many other parts of the world is using self management with many illnesses, and is in the process of developing apps for the smart phone to help in this important task.
+I do a lot of volunteer work within health management, and recently was invited to and attended a self-management seminar at the University of Wales in Cardiff.
+Self-management in Wales, UK, is now recognized as one of the best ways to both improve the health of those with chronic illness and to save lives.
+Wales, as in many other parts of the world, is using self-management with many illnesses and is in the process of developing apps for the smartphone to help in this important task.
 But even now, you can play an active part, and help yourself to stay healthy.

 With that positive thought I leave you till I next write again.
 Whatever you are doing, Breathe Easy.